 - Administrator accounts should be restricted to those that require it

-- Access privileges should be actively monitored, and addition access should be revoked if no longer required
+- Access privileges should be actively monitored, and additional access should be revoked if no longer required

 - All software should be kept up to date with the latest versions